faassen/secretweblog_zola/content/posts/explicit-is-better-than-implicit-and-what-it-means-for-grok.md

 tags = ["grok", "joke"]
 +++

-# Explicit is better than implicit, and what it means for Grok

 **This post was, of course, an April Fool's joke**

 Grok has been using patterns like "Don't repeat yourself" and